by Calculated Risk on 2/26/2018 10:12:00 AM

 "A house is considered for sale when a permit to build has been issued in permit-issuing places or work has begun on the footings or foundation in nonpermit areas and a sales contract has not been signed nor a deposit accepted."Starting in 1973 the Census Bureau broke this down into three categories: Not Started, Under Construction, and Completed.

 The third graph shows the three categories of inventory starting in 1973.

 The inventory of completed homes for sale is still low, and the combined total of completed and under construction is also low.

 The last graph shows sales NSA (monthly sales, not seasonally adjusted annual rate).

-This was below expectations of 677,000 sales SAAR, and the previous months were revised down.
+This was below expectations of 600,000 sales SAAR, however the previous months combined were revised up.
 I'll have more later today.

 Posted by Calculated Risk on 2/26/2018 10:12:00 AM